NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Background

-The \textbf{ShapeNet dataset} \cite{2015shapenet} is a simplistic large scale synthetic 3D dataset, consisting of 3D CAD model classified into 3135 classes.
-The most used are the 12 common object categories sub-dataset.
+The \textbf{ShapeNet dataset} \cite{2015shapenet} is a simple large-scale synthetic 3D dataset consisting of 3D CAD models classified into 3,135 classes.
+The most commonly used subset is the 12 common object categories.
 This dataset is sometimes used when object-based semantic labels are an important part of a particular NeRF model.
-From ShapeNet CAD models, software such as Blender are often used to render training views with known poses.
+From ShapeNet CAD models, software such as Blender is often used to render training views with known poses.